nark/WiredSwift/README.md

 ## Getting started

-Init pods:
+Init dependencies:

     cd WiredSwift
     carthage update

 ## TODO

-* List type in P7 messages
+* List type in P7 messages: not implemented yet
-* Files browsing
+* Files browsing: poor native support on macOS
-* File transfers
+* File transfers: download/upload files and directories with local and remote queue
-* Socket compression
+* Socket compression: not implemented yet (gzip)
-* Auto-reconnection
-* User permissions
+* Auto-reconnection: we jumps for networks to networks these days...
+* Better use of user privileges on client side
-* Fix socket read timeout/buffer for remote connections
+* Fix socket read timeout/buffer for remote connections (Socket.swift line:214 - usleep(200000))
-* Write unit tests
+* Write unit tests and enforce Github actions plan
-* Write minimal server code
+* Write minimal server code(embed mac server in client? — but still as a separated process)
+* Always try to be as close as pure Swift foundation when it relies to Wired framework

 ## License